 If you want to get people to buy your stuff, you need to understand how people make purchase decisions.

 Online purchases start with a Google or Amazon search.
 Most people do online research and compare different options.
-Actually, 73% of purchase decisions begin with research conducted on either Google or Amazon.
+Actually, 73% of buying decisions begin with research conducted on either Google or Amazon.

 Here are 9 things you should know about purchase decisions.